-77. Report the sum of net positive fair value over-the-counter derivative exposures netted only where legally enforceable and in accordance with Basel II regulatory netting rules (ie designated, legally enforceable, netting sets or groups).
+- 77. Report the sum of net positive fair value over-the-counter derivative exposures netted only where legally enforceable and in accordance with Basel II regulatory netting rules (ie designated, legally enforceable, netting sets or groups).
 Only netting sets with a positive value should be included here.
-Netting sets where the net result is negative should be captured in item 4.e.(1).
+Netting sets where the net result is negative should be captured in item 4.d.(1).
 Basel II defines netting sets in Annex 4 of the Basel II framework.
 Include collateral held only if it is within the master netting agreement (ie pursuant to legally enforceable credit support annexes).
 If applicable, net opposing collateral positions (eg initial margin posted with variation margin held).
-Deduct the net collateral exceeds the payment obligation only if it reduces the overall exposure.
+Deduct the net collateral position from the underlying obligation only if it reduces the overall exposure.
 If the net collateral exceeds the payment obligation due to the bank, record a fair value of zero for the netting set.
-If a derivative transaction with a positive fair value is not covered under a qualifying Basel II netting agreement, the derivative exposure amount should be included on a gross basis.

-78. When acting as a financial intermediary (ie where the bank is a counterparty to both the client and the CCP), report exposures to the CCP.
+If a derivative transaction with a positive fair value is not covered under a qualifying Basel II netting agreement, the derivative exposure amount should be included on a gross basis. - 78.
+The value should be reported in accordance with the Basel II framework.
+See International Convergence of Capital Measurement and Capital Standards, paragraph 96(iv) of Annex 4, available at www.bis.org/publ/bcbs128.pdf.
+Note that the current exposure method (CEM) should not be used.
+Exclude OTC derivatives with non-financial institution counterparties.. - 79.
+This item is calculated differently from item 2.a.(1).
+For example, there is a difference in perimeter (ie financial institutions vs. all counterparties) Also, for this item, all collateral received that is within a master netting agreement may be netted against the derivative exposures.
+This includes both initial and variation margin.
+Item 2.a.(1), however, only allows the replacement cost to be reduced by the value of the cash variation margin received. - 80.
+When acting as a financial intermediary (ie where the bank is a counterparty to both the client and the CCP), report exposures to the CCP.
 Report exposures to clients if they fit the definition of financial institution.
-In cases where a clearing member bank, acting as an agent, guarantees the performance of a CCP to a client, the associated exposure to the client must be reported.
+In cases where a clearing member bank, acting as an agent, guarantees the performance of a client to a CCP, the associated exposure to the client must be reported.